singularityhub/container-diff/README.md

 [Container Diff](https://github.com/GoogleContainerTools/container-diff) is a tool provided by Google to do static analysis and comparison of images.
 You can imagine this would be very useful to do for Singularity images as well, and so this wrapper provides functions to do that!
-This is the underlying library that is driving [container-api](https://www.github.com/singularityhub/api) that will serve a simple
+This is the underlying library that is driving cool things!

+ - [compare-ubuntus](examples/compare-ubuntus): This is a very basic example of using the tool to compare ubuntu containers
+ - [container-api](https://www.github.com/singularityhub/api) that will serve a static API for Singularity Hub container packages and files
+ - [compare containers](examples/compare-containers): to generate visualizations to compare containers on demand.

 ## Analysis Metrics
 There are multiple metrics you might want to look at to analyze an image.